605 Mind-Blowing PowerPoint. No, Really!

 Microsoft PowerPoint (all versions, but ideally 2007 onward).

-Richard Goring is a director at BrightCarbon, a specialist presentation agency.
-He has helped to write and create thousands of presentations, and he has coached hundreds of teams to present more effectively using visuals, diagrams, and animated sequences that explain and reinforce the key points.
+Richard Goring is a director at BrightCarbon, the specialist presentation and eLearning agency.
+He has helped to create thousands of presentations and coached hundreds of teams to present more effectively using visuals, diagrams, and animated sequences.
+He is passionate about improving the way that people present, and he believes that anyone can deliver a great presentation if given the right techniques and a bit of practice.